PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Application fails to parse certificates >8KB (PQC signatures are ~3.3KB)

-- Cryptographic library doesn't recognize ML-DSA algorithm
+- Cryptographic library doesn't recognise ML-DSA algorithm

-- Performance issues on slow mobile networks (larger certificate = more bytes)
+- Performance issues on slow mobile networks

-- Proxy: PQC certificate to internet, classical certificate to legacy app
+Option A: Proxy/Gateway — Deploy TLS proxy in front of legacy app.
+PQC certificate to internet, classical certificate to legacy app.
+Minimal cost, low complexity.

 Symptom: Certificate changes require 14–30 day approval cycles, making rapid iteration impossible.